LimpidTech/vimpy/README.md

 it's `__init__.py`, of course), which defines a class called *VimpyExamplePlugin*.

-Since the bundle is called VimpyExample, Vimpy will automatically perform something similar to this at initialization of Vim:
+When Vim is initialized, Vimpy will automatically perform the following:

-    from vimpyexample.plugin import VimpyExamplePlugin
+    import vimpyexample

 All autocommands can be defined inside of the VimpyExamplePlugin as object methods with snake-case / Pythonic names.
 So, for instance - I could bind to